ravilushqa/otelgqlgen/README.md

 - `WithRequestVariablesAttributesBuilder(builder)`: Specifies a custom function to build the attributes for the request variables.
 - `WithoutVariables()`: Disables the variables attributes.
 - `WithCreateSpanFromFields(predicate)`: Specifies a custom function to control whether a span should be created based on the GraphQL context fields.
+- `WithInterceptResponseResultHandlerFunc(handler)`: Specifies a custom function to intercept and handle GraphQL response results before they are returned.
+- `WithInterceptFieldsResultHandlerFunc(handler)`: Specifies a custom function to intercept and handle GraphQL field-level results and errors during execution.

 ## Example